cisagov/ICSNPP/zeek_bsap_ip_parser/README.md

 This script has been tested on the current Zeek LTS Release (Zeek 3.0.12) on various Linux machines.

-The [Examples](examples) directory contains a packet capture (and resulting Zeek logs) taken from combining various packet captures captured at Idaho National Laboratory.
+The [Examples](examples) directory contains a packet capture (and resulting Zeek logs) taken from combining various packet captures at Idaho National Laboratory.

+This parser has been tested using a Maple Systems HMI to an Emerson Control Wave Micro PLC.
+The communication is BSAP over IP using Emerson BSAP Free Tag names driver.